-DEQ has identified several newly installed wells in this aquifer that show local elevated iron, sulfate, and total dissolved solid levels in Ottawa County attributed to mine water contamination from historical mining from the Tar Creek Superfund site.
-The intervening Boone Formation is heavily impacted by the mining and is the source for localized problems within the Roubidoux.
-DEQ and EPA continue to monitor water quality in this area under the After Action Monitoring Program.
+DEQ has identified several wells in this aquifer that show local elevated iron, sulfate, and total dissolved solid levels in Ottawa County attributed to mine water contamination from historical mining from the Tar Creek Superfund site.
+The overlying Boone Formation is heavily impacted by mining and is the source for localized problems within the Roubidoux.
+DEQ continues to monitor water quality in this area under the After Action Monitoring Program.